gtaylor44/ConfigureMe/README.md

 #ConfigureMe
 -----------------------------
-Let ConfigureMe ConfigureYou.
 ConfigureMe provides a simple way to extract the value of config entries in web.config and app.config files in a strongly typed fashion.

 ####Getting started